RemeJuan/social-automator/README.md

   * Comment on post
   * Create post
   * Basic logic around blacklist filters
+  * In memory tracking of posts that have already been like/commented on to prevent multiple comments.

 ### Details
 Basic premise works around the `strings.js` file, a JS object like: